02 Apr IELTS Punctuations Rules

 202, Green House, Ameerpet

-Although the prescriptive grammar books gives you 14 rules in terms of using the apostrophe, it is one of the most simple punctuation to use.
+Although the prescriptive grammar books gives you 14 rules in terms of using the apostrophe, it is one of the most simple IELTS punctuation rules to use.
 Symbolized with (‘), the apostrophe is used in the following situations:

 a) To show ownership or possession.